Self-isolation means you shouldn’t leave your house because you have one or more of the following symptoms of COVID-19:

-In short, self-isolating means staying at home.
-You should:
+Self-isolating means staying at home.
+The self-isolation rules indicate you should:

-- not go out to buy food or collect medicine – order them by phone or online, or ask someone else to drop them off at your home.
-Ask them to leave the items outside your house.
+- Not go out to buy food or collect medicine – order them by phone or online, or ask someone to drop them off at your home.
+Ask them to leave things outside your house to minimise contact

 If you have symptoms and live with a vulnerable person

-If you live with someone who is 70 or over, has a long-term condition, is pregnant or has a weakened immune system, try to arrange for them to stay with friends or family for 14 days.
-If you have to stay at home together then you should:
+If you live with someone aged 70 or older, has a chronic condition, is pregnant, or has a weakened immune system, try to arrange for them to stay with friends or family for 14 days.
+If you have to stay at home together, you should:

-- avoid using shared spaces, such as kitchens or bathrooms at the same time as each other.
+- Avoid using shared spaces, such as kitchens or bathrooms, at the same time

-- open windows in shared spaces if you can
+- Open windows in shared spaces, if possible

-- clean a shared bathroom each time you use it, for example by wiping the surfaces you have touched.
+- Clean a shared bathroom each time you use it by wiping the surfaces you have touched

-- Use a dishwasher if you have one – if you do not have one, use washing-up liquid and warm water and dry everything thoroughly.
+- Use a dishwasher if you have one – if you don’t have one, use washing-up liquid and warm water and dry everything thoroughly

 Reducing the spread of infection in your house